-I don't not do anything; I get up early in the morning, run one lad down to the bus station for 7 o clock because he is at college and he goes out.
+I don't not do anything; I get up early in the morning, run one lad down to the bus station for 7 o clock because he is at college.
 I come back home and I take the other to school.
 Come back, do a few jobs, do a few errands.
 You have got to keep going although sometimes I get out of breath.